 Once you’ve decided to make the transition to feeding raw dog food, you may be asking yourself:

-I promise raw feeding isn’t any more difficult than your weekly trips to the grocery store.
-It involves a bit of dedication and the establishment of new shopping habits.
+Raw feeding isn’t any more difficult than your weekly trips to the grocery store.
+It involves a bit of dedication and the establishment of new shopping habits at first.

 Before you know it, you’ll be a savvy shopper discovering new meat sourcing locations and drawing crowds as you mosey through the grocery store with more meat than bystanders can reasonably believe you’ll consume.
 You’ll be educating strangers on raw feeding and fielding questions like a pro.